justingamble/nfl_rushing/README.md

   end
 ```

-### File download
+#### File download
 - The download functionality is implemented using a Phoenix endpoint.
 Once the download is complete, a message is sent to Phoenix PubSub.
 The Phoenix Liveview application consumes the Phoenix PubSub message and displays a flash message to the user.
 - The file being downloaded is streamed from the database to the user.
 In particular, the data is not first written to a file on the web server.
 The advantage of this approach is there is no need to subsequently cleanup the temporary files.

-### Scaling to support 10K players
+#### Scaling to support 10K players
 - As mentioned in the File download section, the download functionality is implemented using streaming.
 As the data is queried from the database, it is uploaded to the user.
 The data is not all queried up-front, which means the download process
 should start right away - even for larger datasets.
 - Pagination was added to avoid displaying all the records on a
 single page.
 This reduces load time.
 The pagination dropbox currently contains choices for 5, 10, 15, or 20 records/page.
-These can be easily updated to other sizes.
+These can be changed to other sizes, as needed.
 - When the user presses the filter button, or changes the sorting
 column, a "loading" icon is displayed.
 For larger datasets this
 provides immediate feedback to the user.
 For small datasets, like the
 sample 326 records, the loading icon disappears right away and is
 barely noticeable.

-### Sorting the Player records
+#### Sorting the Player records
 - Some player records have a `LNG` field with an integer, others have
 an integer followed by 'T'.
 Example: "29T".
 When sorting on the LNG
 column, the application will first sort the records by the numeric